-Each day, middle school students begin the school day by meeting in five small groups in an advisory setting for 10 minutes.
-Attendance is taken, announcements are made, and teachers have time to check in with individuals to offer guidance on organization and study skills where needed.
+Each day, middle school students begin the school day by meeting in five small groups in an advisory setting.
+Teachers check in with individuals to offer guidance on organization and study skills where needed.
 Students also use this time to share personal stories or to talk about issues of the day.

-One morning each week (usually on Wednesdays), teachers plan whole-group activities that bring the entire middle school together.
+One morning each week, teachers plan whole-group activities that bring the entire middle school together.
 Typical activities include mock trials, debates, speakers, and simulations.
 The activities provide opportunities for students to work with different groups and discuss concerns in a large forum.
 These meetings are also ideal days for student-led activities.
 In weekly class meetings, students propose ideas to their classmates, and, if the ideas are accepted, plan and implement them.

 Although our students do not receive traditional letter grades, students and parents receive frequent information about academic progress.
 Every six weeks, teachers prepare a brief report about student performance in each class.
 At the end of each semester, teachers write a detailed narrative assessment that reflects on individual student progress.
 Additionally, because of the small student to teacher ratio, teachers are able to confer with one another frequently to discuss the academic, social, and behavioral needs of the students.